Posted by Eric Kingsley | Apr 13, 2026

 What Makes A Strong Retaliation Case?

 Winning a retaliation case can be daunting, but it is possible when you have strong evidence on your side.
 Your case is only as strong as the evidence you have.
-In other words, you need to substantiate your claim with facts and evidence.
+In other words, what makes a strong retaliation case is the ability to substantiate your claim with facts and evidence.
 That is when your case gains strength and credibility.

 Here are some of the types of evidence that make a strong workplace retaliation case:

-- Proof that you experienced unlawful harassment or discrimination.
-Reference our article on "Have I been sexually Harassed at Work" to read possible indicators of sexual harassment.
+- Proof of Protected Activity: Proof that you engaged in protected activity, such as reporting or opposing conduct you reasonably believed to be unlawful (even if it is later found not to violate the law).
+Reference our article "Have I been sexually Harassed at Work" to read possible indicators of sexual harassment.

-- Proof that your employer took adverse action against you in response to you engaging in a protected workplace activity
+- Evidence of Adverse Action: Proof that your employer took adverse action against you in response to you engaging in a protected workplace activity.

-- Evidence that you suffered damages and losses because of such adverse or retaliatory action such as wrongful termination, demotion, salary cut, transfer, etc.
+- Proof of Damages: Evidence that you suffered damages and losses because of such adverse or retaliatory action such as wrongful termination, demotion, salary cut, transfer, etc.

-What holds weight in workplace retaliation cases is whether you, as an employee, saw or experienced behavior or action (or in some cases lack of action) on the part of the employer that was unlawful, and were punished for reporting it.
+The core of what makes a strong workplace retaliation case is whether you, as an employee, saw or experienced behavior or action (or in some cases lack of action) on the part of the employer that was unlawful, and were punished for reporting it.
+This evidence can take various forms, including:

 What Are The Three Elements Of A Retaliation Claim?

 One of the most challenging things about workplace retaliation cases is proving or showing evidence that your employer retaliated against you.
-While you may have evidence to show that your employer took adverse action against you such as firing or demoting you, in order to prove retaliation, you must show that actions taken against you were intended as retaliation.
+While you may have evidence to show that your employer took adverse action against you such as firing or demoting you, in order to prove retaliation, you must present evidence showing that the adverse action was taken because of your protected activity.

 Here are three elements you will need to establish in a retaliation claim: